embedded-machine-learning/ShuntConnector/README.md

 9. Test latency
 10. Print summary

-Each step is controlled through the provided configuration file.
+Each step is controlled through the provided configuration file and can be replaced by a custom implementation.

+### Logging

-Each run produces a log file under ***log***.
-Created models are also saved under this folder.
+Each run produces a log file under ***log*** where summary of models and other results of the run are stored.
+The summary produced by the ***print_summary()*** call is also stored in this file.

-CIFAR10 and CIFAR100 experiments can be run out of the box.
-Using cityscapes, requires preparing the dataset like in the official tensorflow [repository](https://github.com/tensorflow/models/tree/master/research/deeplab/datasets).
+Created models are saved under this folder in the .h5 format.

+The path to the current logging folder is saved in ***shunt_connector.folder_name_logging***, such that it can be used in additional custom code.

 ## Installation

 Run in root directory:
 `pip install -r requirements.txt`

+### Basic Requirements

+Tensorflow 2.X, tested for Tensorflow >= 2.3

-## Usage
+## Examples

 Examples show how this repository should be used.

 For a "standard" experiment, use the ***standard_main.py*** under examples.
 This main file executes the shunt connector procedure according to the provided configuration file.

-For knowledge distillation, two other scripts are available under examples.
+For knowledge distillation, two scripts are available under examples.
 One in pure script format and another one in Jupyter form.

 ### Configuration File